Cloud-SPAN/04genomics/_episodes/02-variant_calling.md

 >
 > Visualize the alignment of the reads for our `SRR2584866` sample.
 What variant is present at
 > position 4377265?
 What is the canonical nucleotide in that position?
 >
+> Share your answers on the Padlet.
+>
 >> ## Solution
 >>